 Henry Singer is a great-great-great-great grandson of Samuel and Mary Reed.
 Born in Savannah, GA, he grew up in Washington State.
 He and his wife Marlene taught elementary school for 30+ years and are currently enjoying retirement in Tucson, AZ.

-Samuel Reed & Mary Clark; Hugh Reed & Jane McSpeddon; James W. Reed & Anne Tyler; James A. Reed & Gertrude Easterling; Marcus Reed & Annie Garrick; Miriam Reed & Henry Singer; Henry Singer, Jr.
+His lineage: Samuel Reed & Mary Clark; Hugh Reed & Jane McSpeddon; James W. Reed & Anne Tyler; James A. Reed & Gertrude Easterling; Marcus Reed & Annie Garrick; Miriam Reed & Henry Singer; Henry Singer, Jr.

 Henry has done a superb job of sorting through the information we have available on Samuel, Mary, and Malcom and has submitted the following observations.
 Thank you, Henry, for relating your thoughts to us.
 This is exactly the kind of sharing I dreamed of when I started this blog.